GEM-benchmark/NL-Augmenter/transformations/noun_compound_paraphraser/README.md

 "Social workers face a mammoth task." -> "Social workers face a task which is performed by mammoth."
 - unusual wording of extremely common compounds such as "stock market" -> "market for stock".
 - too many prepositions resulting in confusing text, such as: "Yesterday's army coup by the opposition leader of the liberation struggle" -> "Yesterday's coup involving the army by the leader of the opposition of the struggle for liberation"

+Also, future versions could include languages other than English.

 **TODO:**